Phonon Monte Carlo

 Distributions and statistics

 Once the simulation is over for a given phonon, the algorithm collects all the phonon properties (frequency, speed, path etc), it’s entrance and exit angles, and other results and stores it in files.
 Then, the process repeats for required number of phonons.
 After simulations for all phonons is done, the algorithm calculates various distributions and statistical facts about the simulation.
 For example, it calculates phonon spectrum at the beginning, phonon trajectories, phonon exit angle distribution, group velocities etc..
 The examples of the distribution are shown above in the picture.
-Then, it outputs all this information into the graphs and into .csv files.
+Then, it outputs all this information into the graphs and into files.
 Examples below shows scatterig maps and statistics obtained using the Monte Carlo code for a serpentine nanowire serpentine nanowire.

 Example of Monte Carlo output